Dec 4, 2013

 Americans have significant trouble when it comes to paying for their medical treatments.
 Often, they are already deep in debt, thanks to credit cards, auto loans and mortgages.
 One study found that in 2010, 30 million Americans had medical bills in collection, compared with 22 million in 2005.
 Another study found that a full 40 percent of American adults have had trouble paying their medical bills.
 But there are options for dealing with those bills.
 Debt.org can help.

 Do you have credit card debt?
-Find out how we can help lower your payments today!
+You can pick options for lower monthly payments!